corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/upgrading-cordapps.md

 ### Performing explicit contract and state upgrades

-In an explicit upgrade contracts and states can be changed in arbitrary ways, if and only if all of the state’
+In an explicit upgrade, contracts and states can be changed in arbitrary ways, if and only if all of the state’s
-                    s participants agree to the proposed upgrade.
-The following combinations of upgrades are possible:
+                    participants agree to the proposed upgrade.
+To ensure the continuity of the chain the upgraded contract needs to declare the contract and constraint of the states it’s allowed to replace.

-* A contract is upgraded while the state definition remains the same.

-* A state is upgraded while the contract stays the same.

-* The state and the contract are updated simultaneously.
+{{< warning >}}
+In Corda 4 we’ve introduced the Signature Constraint (see [API: Contract Constraints](api-contract-constraints.md)).
+States created or migrated to
+                        the Signature Constraint can’t be explicitly upgraded using the Contract upgrade transaction.
+This feature might be added in a future version.
+                        Given the nature of the Signature constraint there should be little need to create a brand new contract to fix issues in the old contract.

+{{< /warning >}}

 #### 1. Preserve the existing state and contract definitions

-Currently, all nodes must **permanently** keep **all** old state and contract definitions on their node’s classpath
+Currently, all nodes must **permanently** keep **all** old state and contract definitions on their node’s classpath if the explicit upgrade
+                        process was used on them.

 {{< note >}}
-Once the contract-code-as-an-attachment feature has been implemented, nodes will only be required to keep the
-                            old state and contract definitions on their node’s classpath for the duration of the upgrade
+This requirement will go away in a future version of Corda.
+In Corda 4, the contract-code-as-attachment feature was implemented
+                            only for “normal” transactions. `Contract Upgrade` and `Notary Change` transactions will still be executed within the node classpath.

 {{< /note >}}
-Changing a state or contract’s package constitutes a definition change.
-If you want to move a state or contract
-                        definition to a new package, you must also preserve the definition in the old package

 #### 2. Write the new state and contract definitions

-Update the contract and/or state definitions.
+Update the contract and state definitions.
 There are no restrictions on how states are updated.
 However,
                         upgraded contracts must implement the `UpgradedContract` interface.
 This interface is defined as:

 ```kotlin